infinyon/fluvio/DEVELOPER.md

 ### Kubernetes dependencies

-Kubernetes is required for running Fluvio.
+Kubernetes is required for Fluvio to store its metadata.

-Following Kubernetes distribution, please use one of the following supported kubernetes distros to set up Kubernetes Cluster.
+To run Kubernetes locally, please use one of the following supported kubernetes distros.

 * [Rancher desktop](https://rancherdesktop.io)
 * [k3d](https://k3d.io)